pubkey/rxdb/docs-src/rx-storage.md

 On some `RxStorage` implementations (like IndexedDB), a huge performance improvement can be done by sharding the documents into multiple database instances.
 With the sharding plugin you can wrap any other `RxStorage` into a sharded storage.
 [Read more](./rx-storage-sharding.md)

+### Memory Synced

+The memory synced [RxStorage](./rx-storage.md) is a wrapper around any other RxStorage.
+The wrapper creates an in-memory storage that is used for query and write operations.
+This memory instance is replicated with the underlaying storage for persistence.
+The main reason to use this is to improve initial page load and query/write times.
+This is mostly usefull in browser based applications.
+[Read more](./rx-storage-memory-synced.md)